Partial Domain Adaptation without Domain Alignment: Introduction

 To alleviate this issue, almost all existing PDA studies focus on diminishing the negative impact of irrelevant source categories between two domains by an elaborately designed reweighting approach and in turn learning the domain invariant model/representation in the shared label space \cite{cao2018partial,cao2019learning,zhang2018importance,liu2021adversarial}.
 Unfortunately, from an algorithmic perspective, such an additional reweighting approach can be quite risky, since exactly which irrelevant categories are unknown.
-Moreover, these approaches highly rely on the pseudo labels of target domain.
-However, the target samples might be wrongly predicted into the irrelevant categories in the beginning under the domain shift, as shown in Fig. \ref{fig1} (b) \cite{liu2021cycle, li2020unsupervised,johansson2019support,zhao2019learning,bouvier2020robust}, making it hard to obtain a perfect alignment.
+Moreover, these approaches are highly rely on the pseudo labels of the target domain.
+However, the target samples might be wrongly predicted into the irrelevant categories in the beginning under the domain shift, as shown in Fig. \ref{fig1} (b) \cite{liu2021cycle, li2020unsupervised,johansson2019support,zhao2019learning,bouvier2020robust}, making it hard to obtain an ideal alignment.
 The experimental results of these methods also confirm that it is difficult to accurately identify the irrelevant categories \cite{cao2018partial,cao2019learning,zhang2018importance} in source domain.
 Further, even if the irrelevant source categories are correctly filtered, it is still hard to obtain a perfect alignment to guarantee that the target domain can be labeled correctly \cite{bouvier2020robust,li2020rethinking}, as shown in Fig. \ref{fig1} (c).
 From a theoretical perspective, several recently proposed theoretical works reveal that the domain alignment hurts the transfer-ability of representations/model \cite{bouvier2020robust,zhao2019learning}.
-Consequently, these drawbacks push us to seek an alternative for solving PDA without domain alignment.
+Consequently, these drawbacks push us to give up the domain alignment and seek an alternative for solving PDA.